Sermon Summary: Daniel in the Lions' Den: A Public Faith for God's Glory and the Common Good (Daniel 6)

 First, consider the context in which Daniel lived out his faith.
 Exiled from his homeland of Israel, Daniel rose to prominence and influence under successive pagan kings, including Darius.
 Verse 3 tells us Daniel distinguished himself by his "excellent spirit."
 This phrase speaks not only of his administrative skill but also of the spiritual integrity that shaped his work and relationships.
 Daniel’s life was a testament to his core identity as a servant of the living God.

 This visible faith did not go unnoticed.
 Daniel’s enemies, jealous of his favor with the king, recognized that the only way to trap him was to target his devotion to God.
 They knew his faith was neither hidden nor incidental—it was central to who he was and how he lived.
 Daniel’s faith was public, not for show but as a natural overflow of his relationship with God.
+This public witness was not a testament to Daniel’s own strength but to the sustaining grace of God, who enabled him to persevere in the face of danger (Philippians 2:13).

 Daniel’s Public Faith Served the Public (Daniel 6:6-16)